whatmakeart/whatmakeart.github.io/content/art-faq/ideation-sketches.md

 ## Sketch Size

 If done digitally separate your sketches into multiple digital "pages" so that if one page is full screen on a laptop then we would see the same amount of detail if a scanned page of a sketchbook was full-screen on the laptop.

+## Using Artificial Intelligence
+Generative AI can assist in the ideation process.
+Image generators can modify sketches as well as create visualizations quickly from text prompts.
+Large language (LLMs) analyze large bodies of text.
+LLMs can be used for ideation.